bentoro/simple-select/README.md

 # simple-select
 A tutorial on using select() for linux sockets
-- Assuming a socket connection is established using TCP

 Sockets
-- Sockets should be created beforehand
+- Create two socket connections

 Initialization
 - Create 2 fd_sets one for back up and one for the while loop